hdarjus/sparvaride-matlab/README.md

 ### Relevant paper for citing the `to_glt` function:

-Sylvia Frühwirth-Schnatter, Darjus Hosszejni, and Hedibert Freitas Lopes (2023).
-"When It Counts - Econometric Identification of the Basic Factor Model Based on GLT Structures." doi:10.48550/arXiv.2301.06354
+<blockquote>Sylvia Frühwirth-Schnatter, Darjus Hosszejni, and Hedibert Freitas Lopes (2023).
+"When It Counts - Econometric Identification of the Basic Factor Model Based on GLT Structures." doi:10.48550/arXiv.2301.06354</blockquote>

 A BibTex entry for LaTeX users is